A fast algorithm for maximal propensity score matching

 {\bf Nearest neighbor matching for unordered observations.} Now we make no assumptions on the order of the observations.
 For instance, the treated observations may be randomly permuted, the permutations being uniformly distributed.
 Such a permutation can be done in $O(N)$ time.

 The GNNM can be done in $O(N \log N)$ time by the following algorithm.

-First we build a balanced binary tree for the control observations, which requires $O(N\log N)$ operations.
-Each vertex of the tree contains the number $j$ of the corresponding control observation.
-The left subtree of each vertex contains control observations with propensity scores lesser than or equal to that of the vertex, and the right subtree contains controls with propensity scores greater than or equal to that of the vertex.
+First we build a balanced binary tree for the control observations, which requires $O(N\log N)$ operations (e.g., see Ruzankin, 2019).
+Each node of the tree contains the number $j$ of the corresponding control observation.
+The left subtree of each node contains control observations with the scores lesser than or equal to that of the node, and the right subtree contains controls with the scores greater than or equal to that of the node.

 The main problem in using such trees for matching is in dealing with already matched observations.
-However in our case it is not hard to offer a solution to the problem.
+We offer the following solution to the problem.

-In the process of matching, vertices become void after the corresponding observation is matched.
-The algorithm does not allow a void vertex to have one or no outgoing edges.
-So if a leaf vertex' observation is matched then the vertex is removed from the tree and, after that, if the parent of this vertex is a void vertex then it is also deleted, its outgoing and incoming edges being ``clued'' together.
-Analogously, if we match an observation from a vertex that has only one outgoing edge then the vertex is removed, its outgoing and incoming edges being ``clued''.
+In the process of matching, a node becomes void after the corresponding control observation is matched.
+The algorithm does not allow a void node to have one or no down edges.
+So if a leaf node's observation is matched then the node is removed from the tree and, after that, if the parent of this node is a void node then it is also deleted, its up edge and (the only) down edge being ``glued'' together.
+Analogously, if we match an observation from a node that has only one down edge then the node is removed, its up and down edges being ``glued''.